 Lake Allatoona Day Use Area Fees

-- There is a $5 boat launching fee charged at day use areas with boat ramps.
+- A $5 boat launching fee is charged at parks with boat ramps.

 Lake Allatoona State, County and City Area Parks